Deep learning for physics-based imaging

 Displacement-agnostic coherent imaging through scatter with an interpretable deep neural network

-Coherent imaging through scatter is a challenging topic in computational imaging.
+Coherent imaging through scatter is a challenging task.
 Both model-based and data-driven approaches have been explored to solve the inverse scattering problem.
-In our previous work, we have shown that a deep learning approach for coherent imaging through scatter can make high-quality predictions through unseen diffusers.
-Here, we propose a new deep neural network (DNN) model that is agnostic to a broader class of perturbations including scatter change, displacements, and system defocus up to 10X depth of field.
-In addition, we develop a new analysis framework for interpreting the mechanism of our DNN model and visualizing its generalizability based on an unsupervised dimension reduction technique.
-We show that the DNN can unmix the diffuser/displacement information and distill the object-specific information to achieve generalization under different scattering conditions.
-Our work paves the way to a highly scalable deep learning approach to different scattering conditions and a new framework for network interpretation.
+In our previous work, we have shown that a deep learning approach can make high-quality and highly generalizable predictions through unseen diffusers.
+Here, we propose a new deep neural network model that is agnostic to a broader class of perturbations including scatterer change, displacements, and system defocus up to 10× depth of field.
+In addition, we develop a new analysis framework for interpreting the mechanism of our deep learning model and visualizing its generalizability based on an unsupervised dimension reduction technique.
+We show that our model can unmix the scattering-specific information and extract the object-specific information and achieve generalization under different scattering conditions.
+Our work paves the way to a robust and interpretable deep learning approach to imaging through scattering media.

 SIMBA: Scalable Inversion in Optical Tomography using Deep Denoising Priors